corda/corda/docs/source/api-testing.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The following example shows that within a ``ledger``, you can create more than one ``transaction`` in order to test chains
-of transactions. ``unverifiedTransaction`` can be used, as in the example below, to create transactions on the ledger
+of transactions.
+In addition to ``transaction``, ``unverifiedTransaction`` can be used, as in the example below, to create
-without verifying them, for pre-populating the ledger with existing data.
-When chaining transactions, it is important
+transactions on the ledger without verifying them, for pre-populating the ledger with existing data.
+When chaining transactions,
-to note that even though a ``transaction`` ``verifies`` successfully, the overall ledger may not be valid.
+it is important to note that even though a ``transaction`` ``verifies`` successfully, the overall ledger may not be valid.
 This can
 be verified separately by placing a ``verifies`` or ``fails`` statement  within the ``ledger`` block.

 .. container:: codeset